 The City has created opioid guidance for clinicians that healthcare providers can use when considering prescribing opioids.

-The Department of Public Health has also been working with public and private health insurers to establish safer opioid prescribing policies and policies that improve access to medications for opioid use disorder (MOUD).
+The Department of Public Health has also been working with public and private health insurers to establish safer opioid prescribing policies and policies that improve access to MOUD.
 The guidance also includes resources to support medical providers and pharmacists when prescribing and dispensing naloxone and buprenorphine.